Briant-20/rock-paper-scissors-lizard-spock/README.md

 After a game is completed the user is prompted with a play again button.

 The website is fully responsive and works on all device sizes.

+There is a rules button which when clicked displays the rules of the game to the user.

+## Future Features

+In the future I would like to add a multiplayer option to the game which would allow users to play against other users such as their friends

 ## Tools & Technologies Used